yangminz/cs-notes/os/xv6-a-simple-unix-like-teaching-operating-system.md

 `IDT[index] = IDT gate descriptor entry`.
 2 kinds of gate:

-1. Interrupt Gate: CPU clear IF bit in case interrupted when handling interrupt.
+1. Interrupt Gate: CPU clear IF bit (interrupt flag) in case interrupted when handling interrupt.
 Used by interrupt
 2. Trap Gate: interrupt when handling trap.
 Used by syscall.

 How to interrupt